Psionic-labs/Agent-Casuality/docs/implementation-plan.md

    feature, not a flat trace log, as discussed earlier.
 This is what makes the eventual write up credible rather than a strawman comparison.
+5. **Post-MVP coding-agent benchmark.** Run the same ground-truth scenarios through the OpenCode, Claude Code, and Codex adapters as they become available, measuring capture completeness and diagnosis quality separately from the core engine.

 ---